 - your plans for future activities, such as ideas for new products or services

-Existing forms of business knowledge
+Importance of business knowledge

-- holding brainstorming sessions
+- hold brainstorming sessions

-- organising training courses
+- organise training courses

+Your understanding of what customers want, combined with your workers' know-how, can be regarded as your knowledge base.
 Using this knowledge in the right way can help you run your business more efficiently, decrease business risks and exploit opportunities to the full.
 This is known as the knowledge advantage.